Cat and Dog Vaccination Services – Safe, Tailored Pet Vaccine Solutions

 Occasionally, puppies may experience more pronounced reactions to vaccines.
 Symptoms such as vomiting, diarrhea, or persistent swelling should prompt an immediate consultation with your veterinarian.
 Severe reactions, although rare, could include difficulty breathing or facial swelling.

-Our veterinarian will discuss potential side effects with you before vaccinating your puppy.
+Our veterinarians will discuss potential side effects with you before vaccinating your puppy.
 They may recommend monitoring your pet for discomfort or unusual behaviour.
 Being proactive ensures that you can address any issues promptly and effectively.

 If your puppy has reacted to a previous vaccination, inform your veterinarian.
 Adjustments to the vaccination schedule or type of vaccine may be necessary.
 This individualized approach ensures your puppy remains safe while receiving the necessary protection.

-How vaccination is effective against rabies?
+How is vaccination effective against rabies?

 Puppies usually receive their first rabies vaccine around 12 to 16 weeks of age.
 This vaccine is essential not just for your pet’s safety but also for public health.
 Vaccinating your dog reduces the risk of transmitting the disease to humans or other animals.